karrot-dev/karrot-frontend/docs/backend-introduction.md

 #### History

 In `history` you find any action regarding stores, groups or pickup-dates/pickup-series from the past.
-As result you find here different HistoryTypus (just “typus” in database), e.g. PICKUP_JOIN and additional data about that action.
+As a result, you find here different HistoryTypus (just “typus” in database), e.g. `PICKUP_JOIN` and additional data about that action.
 This helps to keep a track of all actions.

 ## 03 Stores app in detail

-We want to dig a bit deeper in the app stores a) to give you an example how the foodsaving apps work and b) because there is too much functionality inside that you might like to know.
-If you didn't already opened the code in your editor: do it now!
-Open the stores app and have a look on the files:
+We want to dig a bit deeper into the app `Stores` (a) to give you an example of how the foodsaving apps work and (b) because there is too much functionality inside that you might like to know.
+If you haven't already opened the code in your editor: do it now!
+Open the stores app and have a look at the files:

 1. __models.py__ Here you define which database tables you want to have and what the fields/columns should store in the database.
 One model (or class) defines one database table.
-Let's have a look on the Model `Feedback` which creates four database fields (and two fields for the id and a time stamp, but these are created automatically here).
+Let's have a look at the model `Feedback` which creates four database fields (and two fields for the id and a time stamp, but these are created automatically here).
 The following line creates a field with the name `comment`.

 	`comment = models.CharField(max_length=settings.DESCRIPTION_MAX_LENGTH, blank=True)`

 	The type [CharField](https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.CharField) says that `comment` will be stored as string in database.
-That string could be maximal as long as defined in the file settings.py under `DESCRIPTION_MAX_LENGTH`.
+The maximum string length is given as `DESCRIPTION_MAX_LENGTH` in the file settings.py.
 The entry can be saved even if the comment field is `blank`.

 2. __serializers.py__ The models we created in models.py are python objects.
 But these are not very useful in order to access the API – so we convert them to JSON objects with `serializers`.
 Our Feedback model has a FeedbackSerialzer which inherits many functions from ModelSerializers.
 But there are also new functions like `validate_about`. (user is a member of group, that member joined the pickup and the pickup is in the future).
-This validator checks if a user is allowed to give feedback about a certain pickup. _(Validate stuff in a Serializer might sound strange, but it's common in the REST framework.
+This validator checks if a user is allowed to give feedback about a certain pickup. _(Validation within a Serializer might sound strange, but it's common in the REST framework.
 See [Validators in the documentation](http://www.django-rest-framework.org/api-guide/validators/))_

 3. __permissions.py__ Another possibility to check if something is allowed are _permissions_.
 They are used in `api.py`.
 Here is for example the permission `IsNotFull` that permits a member to join the pickup event only if it is not full.

 4. __api.py__ The api defines how the data stored in the database can be accessed via API.
-The used HTTP methods (like `GET`, `POST` or `PATCH`) are described in the chapter _03 Server and Swagger_.
+The used HTTP methods (like `GET`, `POST` or `PATCH`) are described in chapter _03 Server and Swagger_.

 	Instead of normal `Views` we use whole `ViewSets` which allow to combine the logic for a set of related views.
 Have a look on the class `FeedbackViewSet`.
 You will notice that most HTTP methods (like `GET`) are not defined there but in an imported [mixin](http://www.django-rest-framework.org/api-guide/generic-views/#mixins).
 Each mixin contains whole logic for creating a single HTTP request.
-The ViewSets are connected with `urls.py` and defined there in form of an url.
+The ViewSets are connected with `urls.py` and defined there in form of a url.

 5. __factories.py__ In a Factory you can create sample data used in the tests.